-“Newborns haven’t received vaccinations,” said Dr. Oludayo Sarumi, a Marshfield Clinic pediatrician.
+“Newborns haven’t received vaccinations,” said Chris Russell, physician assistant with Marshfield Clinic Health System.
 “They aren’t able to fight infections very well.
 Minor symptoms can quickly become serious.”

 You can usually wait longer before bringing older kids to the doctor because their immune systems are more developed.